awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ## Planning an EC2 Fleet<a name="plan-ec2-fleet"></a>

 When planning your EC2 Fleet, we recommend that you do the following:
-+ Determine whether you want to create an EC2 Fleet that submits a one\-time request for the desired target capacity, or one that maintains a target capacity over time\.
++ Determine whether you want to create an EC2 Fleet that submits a synchronous or asynchronous one\-time request for the desired target capacity, or one that maintains a target capacity over time\.
 For more information, see [EC2 Fleet Request Types](#ec2-fleet-request-type)\.
 + Determine the instance types that meet your application requirements\.
 + If you plan to include Spot Instances in your EC2 Fleet, review [Spot Best Practices](https://aws.amazon.com/ec2/spot/getting-started/#bestpractices) before you create the fleet\.
 Use these best practices when you plan your fleet so that you can provision the instances at the lowest possible price\.
 + Determine the target capacity for your EC2 Fleet\.
 You can set target capacity in instances or in custom units\.
 For more information, see [EC2 Fleet Instance Weighting](#ec2-fleet-instance-weighting)\.